 As I see it, the whole discussion is over how our “knowing more” about human origins can be in conversation with the biblical theological metanarrative.
 This is the pressing theological challenge before us and it needs to be addressed deliberately and without rancor, not avoided or obscured.

 Acknowledging that we know more than biblical writers about certain things is not to disrespect Scripture.
 We are merely recognizing that the good and wise God had far less difficulty with ancient categories of thinking than some of us do.

-5. Genesis as whole, including the Adam story, is a historical narrative and therefore demands to be taken as an historical account.
+5. Genesis as a whole, including the Adam story, is a historical narrative and therefore demands to be taken as a historical account.